-- A. Shop Drawings - 1.
-Submit Water Control Plan that includes: - a.
+- A. Shop Drawings

+- 1. Submit Water Control Plan that includes:

+- a.
 Proposed dewatering equipment, method and standby equipment and power supply.

-b.

 - 2. Dewatering Discharge Approval

 - a.
-Apply and obtain dewatering discharge approval from Manitoba Conservation.
+Groundwater Dewatering approval from Manitoba Conservation has been obtained by The City and will be made available to the successful Contractor.
+In the event that the groundwater dewatering is required, follow requirements described in the license.

 - 3. Monitoring Observation Wells

 - a.
-Submit water elevation records weekly
+Submit water elevation records daily between March 1, 2016 and July 1, 2016

 - 4. Monitoring Movement bench marks

 - a.
 Submit weekly records.